Prehistoric music: Greece

 On the island of Keros (Κέρος), two marble statues from the late Neolithic culture called Early Cycladic culture (2900–2000 BCE) were discovered together in a single grave in the 19th century.
 They depict a standing double flute player and a sitting musician playing a triangular-shaped lyre or harp.
 The harpist is approximately 23 cm high and dates to around 2700–2500 BCE.
 He expresses concentration and intense feelings and tilts his head up to the light.
 The meaning of these and many other figures is not known; perhaps they were used to ward off evil spirits, had religious significance, served as toys, or depicted figures from mythology.

 Ireland

 The oldest known wooden pipes were discovered in Wicklow, Ireland, in the winter of 2003, carbon-dated at around 2167±30 BCE.
 A wood-lined pit contained a group of six flutes made from yew wood, between 30 and 50 cm long, tapered at one end, but without any finger holes.
 They may once have been strapped together.

+Slovakia

+A clay egg-shaped rattle, bottle-shaped rattles, and pan pipes made of bone were all discovered in Slovakia.
+They are dated back to 300-800 AD, during the Migration Period.
+Music culture in Slovakia had not formed until the 9th century while these instruments go back to 4-6th century AD, so while they cannot be connected to Slovak culture they prove that music had existed in this region at that time.
+They may have been used for ceremonies, rituals, or cults for dancing and singing to ward off evil spirits or call to the gods for help.